-If you have been injured in an accident and believe that somebody else was to blame, we can help to assess your claim for compensation.
-To be eligible to make a personal injury claim there are certain criteria that our injury lawyers will need to assess.
+If you have been injured in an accident and believe that somebody else was to blame, an injury solicitor can help to assess your claim for compensation.
+To be eligible to make a personal injury claim there are certain criteria that your injury lawyer will need to assess.
 This includes the following:

 Was somebody else at fault for your accident?

 To be entitled to make a personal injury claim, it is essential that somebody else was at fault for your accident.
 If nobody else’s negligence were responsible for the injuries you have suffered, you would not be entitled to compensation.

 Were you injured as a result of this accident?

 During your claim assessment, the solicitors will need to ask you some questions about the injury or injuries you have suffered due to the accident.
 A personal injury can be a physical injury, such as whiplash, a fractured wrist or a laceration, or a psychological injury such as post-traumatic stress disorder.
 If you were lucky to escape without suffering any type of injury, you would not be eligible to claim.
 Near misses or close shaves are not grounds for compensation under personal injury law.

 Did the accident happen within the time limit?

 In most cases you have three years from the date of the accident to initiate a claim for compensation.
 For this reason, it is important to seek legal advice as soon as possible to ensure your legal right to compensation doesn’t become time-barred.